COPYRIGHTS ON SOUNDING BOWLS

 In this we ask for mutual respect.

 Demand for Sounding Bowls is presently rising faster than we can make them and it may be possible to become a registered maker in your own right, please contact us to discuss.
+Drawings, guidance and unique components would be available to qualifying applicants.

 Please note that anyone selling, lending or gifting a Sounding Bowl not authenticated by us is breaking copyright law and exposing themselves to the consequences.